boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 theharvester.world           True True True False Managed
 ```

-- We observe that the target domain theharvester.world is registered to Azure Active Directory, and their email services are True.
-This means that the target uses Exchange Online for their email.
+- Our target domain `TheHarvester.World` is registered to Azure Active Directory and has `MX` set to `True`.

-  - We can confirm this by using the linux dig tool:
+- Another way is by checking their DNS `MX` record:
 ```bash
 dig -t MX +short theHarvester.World
 0 theharvester-world.mail.protection.outlook.com.